As a manager or leader, dealing with poor performance on your team can be one of the most challenging aspects of your job.

-Although intrinsic motivations can generally inspire employees to become more engaged in their work, they often show up for their job primarily for extrinsic motivations.
+Even though intrinsic motivations can encourage employees to become more involved in their work, many individuals primarily show up to work for extrinsic motivations.

-- Did the employee recently receive a pay reduction?
+- Did the employee recently get a pay reduction?

 - Did your company change its benefits plan?